Playing During the Morning Rush…

 The morning rush.

-In Hand in Hand Founder Patty Wipfler's words, “When you approach your child in a warm and playful manner he often can use your attention to laugh his way back in contact with you, then into flexible play again.”
+In Hand in Hand Founder Patty Wipfler’s words, “When you approach your child in a warm and playful manner they often can use your attention to laugh their way back in contact with you, then into flexible play again.”

 So let’s play!